ABS backed by sovereign wealth fund sets up insurance business

 Mr Gallen, who has just been named in the LDC Top 50 Most Ambitious Business Leaders 2024, said: “Law and insurance are in my view completely inextricably linked.
 By partnering with the insurance industry we’ve built a new kind of law firm.”

 He said insurance policies were often very old-fashioned and had not kept up with Covid and working from home.
-He said rradar rewrote these policies.
+He said rrelentless – as part of the rradar group of companies – rewrote these policies.

 “We have customers before we launch the products.
 We have a waiting list of people who want to buy them.”

-As well as the insurance itself, lawyers could buy different levels of consultancy advice, on the grounds that prevention is better than cure.
+As well as the insurance itself, businesses could buy different levels of consultancy advice, on the grounds that prevention is better than cure.

 “We want to help other law firms embrace smarter business models through consultancy.
 Lawyers are essential to a functioning society.
 We want to help ensure their practices are viable and well run to keep them away from insurance claims.”

-Mr Gallen revealed that rradar received a “very substantial eight-figure investment” at the end of 2022 from sovereign wealth fund the Abu Dhabi Investment Authority and Madison Dearborn Partners, a large Chicago-based private equity fund.
+Mr Gallen revealed that rradar received a “very substantial eight-figure investment” at the end of 2022 from a Middle East sovereign wealth fund and a large US-based private equity fund.

 However, since the value of rradar was “way over £100m”, they bought only a significant minority stake.